What the Humane Society Gets Asked Most Often About Dogs

 This is definitely a pet by pet basis.
 Some animals prefer to be in a one-pet home whereas some pets are very social and love to be around other pets.
-Before we send dogs home, we do a cat evaluation with them to see how they react to cats to have an indication of what it might be like once they are in the home.
-If there are other dogs in the home, we do a dog introduction between the perspective adoptee and the families’ current dogs in the home.
+Before we send dogs home, if there are other dogs in the home, we do a dog introduction between the perspective adoptee and the families' current dogs in the home.
+Upon request, we will also do a cat evaluation with them to see how they react to cats to have an indication of what it might be like once they are in the home.
 This way we can ensure it is a good fit so we can send them home in confidence.

 Did it come in as a stray?

 Many of our dogs come in as strays.
 Some have been surrendered by their owners.
 All are loved and cared for with compassion from the minute they arrive.
 Strays are held for 5 days to allow owners time to locate their pet, after that time period they are put up for adoption or occasionally transferred to other shelters.

 Since the majority of our pets come to us as strays, we don’t always know their behavior history.
 There is a good chance that they are, but just in case they aren’t, we offer excellent tips and advice if the adopted pet hasn’t quite gotten the potty training thing down yet.